CacheControl/json-rules-engine/README.md

 ## Features

 * Rules and Events expressed in JSON
+* Full support for ```ALL``` and ```ANY``` boolean operators, including recursive nesting
+* Priority levels and cache settings for fine tuning performance
 * Facts provide the mechanism for pulling data asynchronously during runtime
-* Priority levels can be set at the rule, fact, and condition levels to optimize performance
-* Full support for ```ALL``` and ```ANY``` boolean operators, including recursive nesting
 * Comparison operators:  ```equal```, ```notEqual```, ```in```, ```notIn```, ```lessThan```, ```lessThanInclusive```, ```greaterThan```, ```greaterThanInclusive```
 * Lightweight & extendable; less than 500 lines of javascript w/few dependencies